Are you preparing for summer with kids at home? In 26 days, my 2 oldest kids will be out of school. *Pause while I make myself a cocktail*

 My daughter informed me that there are 80 days in her Summer this year.
 80 people.
 I have 6 mouths to feed, take it my husband does go into work a few days a week – but let’s do the math on that.
 80 days of Summer – 3 meals a day – 6 people.
 Crap where is my calculator.
 1,440 MEALS.
 Holy mother of wow.
 That is insane.
 At least during the school year I can let them buy a few days a week.

-I decided it will be SANDWICH SUMMER.
-We will be getting creative with sandwiches – which is something I rarely ever make.
-That being said, I think while we will strive for healthy, the clean eating may have to take a rest.
+I think having a SANDWICH SUMMER. would be fun.
+Get creative with sandwiches – which is something I rarely ever make.
 I told the kids to start brainstorming on sandwich ideas.
 My daughter’s first words – SMORES!
 Somehow in her mind, graham crackers are bread and chocolate and marshmallows are meat.

 With the laid back summer – I forsee a brinner night and a pizza night in our summer future.